Salaah01/django-form-creator/README.md

 11. Update the coverage on the [README.md](https://github.com/Salaah01/django-form-creator/blob/master/README.md) file: `make update_readme_cov`.
 12. Commit your changes, push them to your repository and merge into master.
 13. Create a pull request to merge into the remote repository.

+## New Features Coming Up
+* Ability to add other arbitrary HTML components.
+* A fully fletched UI where you would be able to drop and drop in components